 The Code Enforcement Division works to preserve the general welfare, safety, and sanitary standards for Waynesville's citizens, neighborhoods, and businesses through the enforcement of town ordinances and state statutes on a variety of issues within the corporate limits of Waynesville.

-To report an issue or file a complaint you are not required to identify yourself but must provide specific information for inspectors to investigate, including address or location of issue, and suspected violations.
+To report an issue or file a complaint you are not required to identify yourself, but you must provide specific information for inspectors to investigate, including address or location of an issue and suspected violations.

-- On-line: code enforcement issues or suggestions may be reported 24/7 through Action Line.
+- All other issues or suggestions may be reported online 24/7 through Action Line.
 A tracking number will be assigned which will allow you to track the status of your request online.

 An Inspector will investigate complaints by visiting the property or location to make an inspection.
 If a violation (or multiple violations) is discovered, Town and State Ordinances enforcement procedures are undertaken.
 Violations are the responsibility of the property owner/landlord, not the tenant.
 If a violation is not corrected within the specified amount of time, civil penalties and/or property liens may be initiated.